-TAF must determine eligibility according to a reasonable, verifiable, and uniform measure of financial need that is applied in a consistent manner.
-Some criteria for determining financial need described in the federal guidance for independent charity patient assistance programs are as follows:
+TAF must determine whether a patient is eligible for financial assistance according to a reasonable, verifiable, and uniform measure of financial need that is applied consistently.
+Some criteria for determining financial need described in the federal guidance for independent charitable patient assistance programs are as follows:

-TAF will employ a process for screening all applicants for compliance with the disease program's designated financial eligibility criteria prior to enrolling the applicants in a disease program.
-Such process shall be uniformly applied across all disease programs and shall include verifying each participant's financial resources through information provided by a third-party service and collecting documentation of financial need from the applicant.
+TAF will screen all applicants to determine financial eligibility prior to enrolling the applicants in a disease program.
+This process will be applied across all disease programs and must include verifying each participant's financial resources through information provided by a third-party service and collecting documentation of financial need from the applicant.

-TAF must determine eligibility according to a reasonable, verifiable, and uniform measure of financial need that is applied in a consistent manner.
+TAF must determine whether a patient is eligible for financial assistance according to a reasonable, verifiable, and uniform measure of financial need that is applied consistently.